-B.S. in Interdisciplinary Studies with a concentration in Bilingual Education
+B.S. in Education: Concentration in Bilingual Education

-During the program, students participate in field experiences, ending with a student teaching experience and the opportunity for Bilingual EC-6 certification.
+- Students participate in field experiences, ending with a student teaching experience and the opportunity for Bilingual EC-6 certification.

-Students are encouraged to participate in the Bilingual Education Student Organization (BESO) and the Texas Association for Bilingual Education (TABE).
+- We encourage all students to participate in the Bilingual Education Student Organization (BESO) and the Texas Association for Bilingual Education (TABE).

-Students must apply and be admitted into the upper level Teacher Education program before beginning the certification program.
+- Students must apply and be admitted into the upper level Teacher Education program before beginning the certification program.

 Note: Applicants are reviewed by committee and admitted on a competitive basis.
 Meeting the minimum requirements listed does not guarantee admission.